fmml2021/fmml2021/README.md

 The case at Madagascar.

 People are falling sick due to Covid 19 and the government wants to vaccinate the citizens who are at highest risk, on priority.
 A few features that contribute to risk, has been identified alongwith their extent of contribution.
 The risk factors are to be calculated and measured against a threshold value.
-All citizens who score beyond this threshold value are to be categorised as Risk-Prone.
+All citizens who score beyond this threshold value are to be categorised as Risk-prone.

 The data given is as such: